Students meeting employers at career fair

 Employers

-The University Career Center offers a wide arrange of services for employers to connect with KU students!
+The University Career Center offers a full range of services for employers to connect with KU students!
 Employers may participate in career fairs, post jobs and internships in HireJayhawks.ku.edu, conduct on-campus interviews, and more!

 Employer Resources